Technical Discussion: The warm weather continues, then heavy rain possible Thursday!

 A developing coastal storm could bring a period of rain Monday afternoon into Monday night.
 We are forecasting highs in the 60s Monday.

-Rain could linger into Tuesday morning, then the sky should become partly sunny and a gusty northwest wind will usher in cooler, drier air.
+Rain could linger into Tuesday morning, then the sky should become partly sunny as a gusty northwest wind ushers in cooler, drier air.
 Highs Tuesday should be in the 50s to near 60 degrees.

 LAST TUESDAY’S SEVERE WEATHER…